Szidelo/odin-dashboard/README.md

 -   **CSS3**:

     -   Enhances the layout using a combination of **Grid** and **Flexbox** for a responsive and adaptable design.
-    -   Includes styling for interactivity, dynamic input labels, and a visually appealing theme.
+    -   Includes styling for interactivity, and a visually appealing theme.

 -   **JavaScript**:
     -   Implements a **Dark Theme Toggle**: